krahets/hello-algo/en/docs/chapter_stack_and_queue/stack.md

 ### 2. &nbsp; Implementation based on an array

 When implementing a stack using an array, we can consider the end of the array as the top of the stack.
-As shown in the Figure 5-3 , push and pop operations correspond to adding and removing elements at the end of the array, respectively, both with a time complexity of $O(1)$.
+As shown in Figure 5-3, push and pop operations correspond to adding and removing elements at the end of the array, respectively, both with a time complexity of $O(1)$.

 === "ArrayStack"
     ![Implementing Stack with Array for Push and Pop Operations](stack.assets/array_stack_step1.png){ class="animation-figure" }